cxong/cdogs-sdl/README.md

 ![](https://github.com/cxong/cdogs-sdl/blob/master/graphics/terminal.png) Platforms
 ---------------------

-C-Dogs SDL is built using the SDL 1.2 API.
+C-Dogs SDL is built using the SDL2 API.
 See the SDL website - <http://www.libsdl.org> for more about SDL itself.

 C-Dogs SDL runs on Linux, \*BSD, Windows, Mac OS X, Android and GCW-Zero.